hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 auto-provisioning is enabled.
 These limits will apply to node pool autoscaling in addition to node auto-provisioning.
 Structure is documented below.

+* `auto_provisioning_defaults` - (Optional) Contains defaults for a node pool created by NAP.
+Structure is documented below.

 The `resource_limits` block supports:

 * `resource_type` - (Required) The type of the resource.
 For example, `cpu` and